ES ED102 Help: Having to add and remove extenders for different eyepieces?

 Re: ES ED102 Help: Having to add and remove extenders for different eyepieces?

-Thank you for the explanation.
-The 2 eyepieces are made by different manufacturers (KathyNS wrote: ↑Wed May 27, 2020 4:09 pm The scope produces a focused image at exactly one, and only one spot, known as the focal point.
+KathyNS wrote: Wed May 27, 2020 4:09 pm The scope produces a focused image at exactly one, and only one spot, known as the focal point.
 To see clearly through an eyepiece, which has its own focal point, the eyepiece's focal point has to be moved to coincide with the scope's focal point.

 If all eyepieces had their focal point at the same position relative to the barrel that inserts into the focuser tube, then focusers would need very little travel, because all eyepieces would focus at the same place.
 Unfortunately, there is absolutely no standard for where an eyepiece's focal point should be.
 You will find some that have their focal point way down at the bottom of the focuser barrel, and others that have it well inside the eyepiece itself, and everything in between.